claytonjones-401n16/seattle-javascript-401n16/class-36/README.md

 #### Describe and Define

-- Redux (10,000' view)
-- Global state management with a Redux Store (conceptually)
-- The elements that make up a "store"
+- Server-Side Rendering and SEO
-- The basic wiring (boilerplate) of Redux
+- The Gatsby Ecosystem
-- The roles of Actions and Reducers
+- The Next.js Ecosystem
-- How the process of "Dispatching an Action" results in an update of the UI

 #### Execute

-- Implement the core Redux boilerplate code required to participate in a store-based state managed application
+- Build a simple Blog site with Gatsby
+- Build a simple Blog site with Next.js
+- Tackle new Javascript Frameworks

 ## Today's Outline